Ajaysiemens01/Task2/README.md

 # Running Go Commands

-Follow the steps below to initialize a Go module and run tests:

-### 1. Initialize a Go Module
-Use the following command to create a new Go module:
+Use the following command to create a new Go module and Run:

 ```bash
 go mod init <module-name>